Worry gives small things a big shadow.

 We get caught up in our own heads, and literally don’t know our lives to be any better than the few things that aren’t going our way.
 Other times we talk a big talk about a lot of stuff that really doesn’t matter that much.
 We scrutinize and dramatize the insignificant until we’re blue in the face, and then we sit back and scratch our heads in bewilderment of how unfulfilling life feels.

 But the older we grow, the quieter we become and the less pointless drama and chaos we engage in.
 Life humbles us gradually as we age.
-We realize how much nonsense we’ve wasted time on.
+We realize how much nonsense we’ve worried about and wasted time on.

 Truth be told, the afternoon always understands what the morning never even suspected.